What are Offshore Vessels?

 Offshore Production Vessels

-Offshore production vessels are those vessels that help in the production processes in the drilling units in the high seas.
-FPSOs (Floating, Production, Storage and Offloading) can be enumerated as an example of these offshore ships.
-The main types of these vessels are:
+Offshore production vessels aid the production processes on offshore structures.
+FPSOs (Floating, Production, Storage and Offloading) are an example.
+The main types are:

 - Floating Production Storage and Offloading (FPSO)